joone/fosscomics/README.md

 # F/OSS Comics

 F/OSS Comics is a comic series dedicated to Free and Open Source Software.
-The comics aim to educate and entertain readers about the world of open-source software.
+The comics aim to educate and entertain readers about the world of free and open source software.

 Explore the comics at [fosscomics.com](https://fosscomics.com).